epfl-mobots/thymio-ground-localisation/README.md

     asebajoy

 It will connect to `asebamedulla` and allow to control the Thymio with the two first axes.
+For a typical modern gamepad, these axes correspond to the left analog stick.
 This has been tested with a _Logitech Wireless Gamepad F710_ (D-mode, Ubuntu 16.04.1), but should work with most joypads.